ase1997/Udacity-Robotics-Software-Engineer/README.md

     - The software fundamentals to work on robotics using C++, ROS, and Gazebo
     - How to build autonomous robotics projects in a Gazebo simulation environment
-    - Probabilistic robotics, including Localization, Mapping, SLAM, Navigation, and Path Planning with five hands-on course projects that demonstrated skills in C++, ROS [1], Gazebo, Rviz, Localization, Mapping, SLAM, Navigation, and Path Planning.
+    - Probabilistic robotics, including Localization, Mapping, SLAM, Navigation, and Path Planning with five hands-on course projects that demonstrated skills in C++, ROS [1], Gazebo, Rviz, Localization, Mapping, SLAM, Navigation, and Path Planning

 ## Dependencies